ankith10ar/LocationBasedService/README.md

 5. Open http://localhost:8080 link in browser

 ## Usage

-[Provide details on how to use the project.
-Include instructions on interacting with the map, setting the user's location, searching for various places such as Hospitals, Malls, Banks, applying filters by type and distance, and utilizing the additional text search functionality.]

 Once you start the application open the application link on browser you will see following screen